 You are your greatest source of support through these harder times, as you’ve already made such great strides and knew there would be curveballs during the process.
 Any new obstacle or challenge on your path to wellness can be treated as an opportunity to learn new skills.
 At some point, you may even realize that finally, those old habits are in the past.

 This is the final stage of change, one that is reached after two or more years of maintaining your new behaviors.
 Once you reach termination, you have little worry about reverting back to old habits, especially since you are now a different you.
 You can say you met your change head on and mastered the art of change, and you can apply your journey to new issues that pop up in your life.

 With the Prochaska model and my own experience helping others make positive life changes, it is vital to remember that change is possible.
 Understand where you are in terms of making that change and start from there.
 Take small steps, get the right support system in place and keep heading in the direction you have chosen.
-Your progress, no matter how small, is a reward that brings further growth, knowledge and self-awareness.
+Your progress, no matter how small, is a reward that brings further growth, self-confidence, knowledge and self-awareness.

 Dr. Carlos Durana offers acupuncture therapy, life and wellness coaching, and individual counseling in Bethesda, Reston, and Washington DC.
 He is ready to assist you in making positive life changes, breaking habits and living a better, more satisfactory life!